 Supply chain managers and business owners should be aware of how the bullwhip effect can happen, and what they can do to prevent it.

-- Rationing games – these occur when suppliers allocate limited inventory to customers based on their perceived importance.
+- Rationing games – These occur when suppliers allocate limited inventory to customers based on their perceived importance.
 This can lead to a lack of transparency and trust between suppliers and customers, which can cause manufacturers to overproduce.

-- Order batching – the practice of ordering large quantities of inventory at once instead of ordering smaller quantities more frequently.
+- Order batching – The practice of ordering large quantities of inventory at once instead of ordering smaller quantities more frequently.
 This can lead to an increase in inventory holding costs and a decrease in flexibility, which can cause suppliers to produce too many items in anticipation of future demand.

-- Price variations – these occur when suppliers change prices frequently or offer discounts or promotions.
+- Price variations – These occur when suppliers change prices frequently or offer discounts or promotions.
 This leads to uncertainty about actual demand and may also cause suppliers to overproduce in anticipation of future sales.

 Luckily for supply chain managers, there are steps you can take to mitigate or prevent the bullwhip effect.
-We’ll cover those next,

 With the right planning and resources, it’s possible to reduce the bullwhip effect in your supply chain.
 Here are some mitigation strategies you can try.